ACCESS-NRI/model-deployment-template/CONTRIBUTING.md

 The CI/CD pipeline can also take action based on "Comment Commands", which is a ChatOps-style interface for doing certain actions during a Pull Request.

+> [!NOTE]
+> Comment commands must be the start of the comment, and contain no leading spaces

 The following Comment Commands are available in model deployment repositories, at a certain version of the CI infrastructure:

 ### `!bump` (since [`@v1`](https://github.com/ACCESS-NRI/build-cd/tree/v1))